MoniMurray/shopping-list/AGILE.md

 - User Acceptance Criteria

-I created acceptance criteria for each User Story to set out a clear objective of what to achieve to complete each story.
-The objective is broken down into steps:
+I created a set of Acceptance Criteria for each User Story to set out a clear objective of what to achieve to complete each story.
+The objective is broken down into steps, and in that way is a clear and measurable way of confirming the work is complete:

 | User Story                                                                                                      | Acceptance Criteria                                                                                                                                                                                                                                                                                                                                                                                                                                                            |